In Demand: PPV.com

-Wind down of operations and sale to Fandango Media
+Discontinuation and sale to Fandango Media

-On Friday, May 10, 2024, current In Demand CEO Dale Hopkins released an internal memo that In Demand was beginning to transition its operations back to Cox, Comcast, and Charter internally by the end of 2025, and that In Demand would wind down operations over the next eighteen months, along with its associated channels, with the departure of both Showtime and HBO from sports broadcasting at the end of 2023 and the wind-down of wireline pay-per-view services due to the rise of streaming video, as most ring sports events are now available through traditional streaming services without additional cost as part of their regular package.
-PPV.com will remain in operation to provide cable and IPTV operators a venue for their services as wireline services are transitioned to fully IP-based video distribution.
+On May 10, 2024, In Demand CEO Dale Hopkins released an internal memo that In Demand was beginning to transition its operations back to Cox, Comcast, and Charter internally by the end of 2025, and that In Demand would be discontinued within eighteen months, along with its associated channels, with the departure of both Showtime and HBO from sports broadcasting at the end of 2023, and the decline of wireline pay-per-view services due to the continued success of streaming video services, as most ring sports events became available through traditional streaming services without additional cost as part of their regular package.
+PPV.com remains in operation to provide cable and IPTV operators a venue for their services as wireline services are transitioned to fully IP-based video distribution.

-Regular programming on In Demand's remaining four channels (consisting of the main 'event channel' HD service, a downscaled SD event channel, one HD channel with various specials and concerts, and a Spanish channel in SD featuring both events and specials) were discontinued nationwide as of 11:59 ET on July 31, 2025, with its website also closing at the same time and only showing a placeholder image of In Demand's logo.
+Regular programming on In Demand's remaining four channels (consisting of the main "event channel" HD service, a downscaled SD event channel, one HD channel with various specials and concerts, and a Spanish channel in SD featuring both events and specials) were discontinued nationwide at 11:59 ET on July 31, 2025, with its website also closing at the same time and only showing a placeholder image of In Demand's logo.

-On August 13th, 2025, Comcast/Warner Bros.
-Discovery subsidiary Fandango Media announced that they had acquired PPV.com and In Demand's channel spaces to expand their Fandango at Home digital video and streaming service.
+On August 13, 2025, Comcast/Warner Bros.
+Discovery subsidiary Fandango Media (which several months later would see its Comcast interest spun off to Versant) announced that they had acquired PPV.com and In Demand's channel spaces to expand their Fandango at Home digital video and streaming service.
 Live events continue to air on PPV.com and In Demand's former linear channels.